 British and European Jazz and Hot Dance Band 78s, particularly those made in Germany, Britain and France in the 1920s and early 1930s.
 Records by Bert Firman, The Rhythmic Eight, Devonshire Restaurant Dance Band, Arthur Rosebery, Charles Remue, Fred Spinnelly, Sam Wooding, Lud Gluskin, and Django Reinhardt particularly wanted.

 Ragtime 1895-1925 - on discs and cylinders.
 This includes such items as Banjo solos by Vess Ossman, Fred Van Eps, Olly Oakley, etc (especially on early 1-sided 7" discs) and ragtime singers such as Pete Hampton, Gene Greene, Cantrell & Williams, Hedges Brothers & Jacobson, Three Rascals etc.

 Post-War Blues and R&B 78s - particularly USA original issues.

 1897-1920 Music Hall 78s and Cylinders (but not loads of Billy Williams, Harry Lauder and Florrie Forde), Vaudeville and Original Cast Theatre Records.
 Single-sided 7” and 10” Berliners, Nicoles and Gramophone & Typewriter Co.
 78s of this material are particularly wanted.

 Ethnic African, Caribbean and Jewish 78s, particularly 1920s/30s Caribbean records, Klezmer bands, Jewish comedy, sub-Saharan African, Township Jive and other ethnic dance music.

-Phonograph Cylinders of Music Hall, Musical Comedy, Ragtime, Jazz and Opera.
+Phonograph Cylinders - in particular Music Hall, Musical Comedy, Ragtime, Jazz and Opera.